 In the educational setting, conduct disorders are associated with regular absence, disciplinary problems, violence, abuse and exploitation of others, and school dropout.
 The DSM-5 (2013) Psychological Diagnostic Guide to Disorder Defiance Oppositional Disorder divides clinical occurrences into two categories: (1) those marked by defiance, refusal to accept authority, and resistance to authority, and (2) the more severe category of behavior disorder marked by increasing aggression and a high probability of conflicts with the law.

 Individuals with behavioral disorders constitute some 5 to 15 percent of the overall population.
-In Israel, the number of students with conduct disorders (CD) enrolled in preprimary and in secondary education doubled over the past five years (Bukobza, 2012).
+In Israel, the number of students with conduct disorders enrolled in preprimary and in secondary education has doubled over the past five years (Bukobza, 2012).
 Specifically, in 2017, students with conduct disorders constituted 18,302 students of the overall student body: 1,188, 8,889, and 8,225, in preprimary, primary, and secondary school, respectively (Weisblei, 2015).
-In comparison, in 2012, the share of children with CD of the overall population was much lower: 649, 9,081, and 3,276 children were enrolled in preprimary, primary, and secondary education (Bukobza, 2012).
+In comparison, in 2012, the share of children with conduct disorders in the overall population was much lower: 649, 9,081, and 3,276 children were enrolled in preprimary, primary, and secondary education, respectively (Bukobza, 2012).

 Leadership styles

-The state-of-the-art paradigm within the leadership literature is the theory of transformational/transactional leadership proposed by Burns (1978) and further developed by Bass and Avolio (2000).
-Over the last two decades, Avolio and Bass (2004) developed and validated the Multifactor Leadership Questionnaire (MLQ), which is now the standard instrument for assessing a range of transformational, transactional, and nonleadership scales.
+The current dominant paradigm within the literature on leadership is the theory of transformational/transactional leadership proposed by Burns (1978) and further developed by Bass and Avolio (2000).
+Over the last two decades, Avolio and Bass (2004) developed and validated the Multifactor Leadership Questionnaire (MLQ), which is now the standard instrument for assessing a range of transformational, transactional, and non-leadership scales.
 The effectiveness of transformational leadership has been proven in a number of settings and in many countries worldwide (Judge & Piccolo, 2004).

 Leadership style and student performance